BAEKJungHo/deepdiveinreflection/contents/JVM Architecture.md

 [JEP 122: Remove the Permanent Generation](https://openjdk.org/jeps/122) - The proposed implementation will allocate class meta-data in native memory and move interned Strings and class statics to the Java heap.

+## Metaspace

+The JVM (Java Virtual Machine) Metaspace area is a part of the Java memory model introduced in Java 8.
+It replaced the older PermGen (Permanent Generation) space.
+Metaspace is used to store class metadata, which includes:

+- Class information: Class definitions, bytecode, and internal representation of loaded classes.
+- Constant pool: A collection of constants referenced by the bytecode, including literals, symbolic references to types, fields, and methods.
+- Field and method data: Information about the fields and methods of a class, including their names, descriptors, and access flags.
+- Method bytecode: The compiled bytecode for methods in the class.
+- Runtime constant pool: A runtime representation of the constant pool that is used to resolve and cache constant values.
+- Just-In-Time (JIT) compilation data: Information used by the JIT compiler to optimize the bytecode execution.
+- Annotations: Metadata in the form of annotations applied to classes, methods, and fields.
+- Class loader data: Information about the class loader responsible for loading

+The Metaspace area is allocated from native memory (outside the Java heap), and its size can be dynamically adjusted by the JVM based on the application's needs.
+This makes it more flexible than the older PermGen space, which had a fixed maximum size.

+To monitor and control the Metaspace size, you can use JVM options such as -XX:MetaspaceSize, -XX:MaxMetaspaceSize, and -XX:MinMetaspaceFreeRatio.
+Garbage collection of the Metaspace area occurs when classes are unloaded, typically when their associated class loaders are no longer in use.

 ## References

 - https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html